ga-wdi-pvd/sinatra-rest/rest.md

 To better understand REST, the community has created another acronym called CRUD to better understand what each REST method does.

-You can dive deeper on REST and CRUD here at [RESTful Routing](http://restfulrouting.com/).
+You can dive deeper on REST and CRUD here at [HTTP Request Methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#frbanner3).

-REST defines five main methods, each of which corresponds to one of the CRUD functionalities.
+REST defines five main methods(technically there are more but there are 5 most commony used), each of which corresponds to one of the CRUD functionalities.

 | Method | Crud functionality |